ZorroCheng-MC/AIinMC/demo4all.md

 Zoom or Google Meet integrated minute creator.
 Support Cantonese, Mandarin and English with speaker label and minute createion.

 ## 7. [Thebox](https://thebox.hkmci.net)
 On premise OpenAI like chatbot.
 Support all commercial and open source LLM models.
-With built-in LLM.
+With built-in RAG.